InfoSeeking/IRIS/README.md

 ##<a id="fetch"></a>Fetch
-Fetch gets the content of the passed url's
+Fetch gets the content of the passed url's.
+This operator is sort of a placeholder, since when a request is made (and only URLs are specified) IRIS will automatically fetch them anyway.
+You do not need to use a fetch before piping to another operator as it is unnecessary.
+However, this can be useful for fetching documents for your own use.
 ###Request
 ```
 <parameters>
 	<requestType>fetch</requestType>
 	<resourceList>
 		<resource>
+			<id></id>
 			<url>page url</url>
 		</resource>
 		...